Behind Chris Carson and a rejuvenated run game, Seahawks beat Dallas 24-13 to avoid 0-3 start

 And Seattle finally made good on its promise to run it and run it some more, with Chris Carson getting a whopping 32 carries and the team’s first 100-yard game since the 2016 season, finishing with 102 yards and a touchdown.

-The productive running game seemed to do Russell Wilson a world of good as he turned in his best game of the season, completing 16-of-26 passes for 192 yards and two touchdowns with no interceptions and only two sacks.
+The productive running game seemed to do Wilson a world of good as he turned in his best game of the season, completing 16 of 26 passes for 192 yards and two touchdowns with no interceptions and only two sacks.

 Wilson threw both touchdown passes in the second quarter as Seattle opened up a 17-3 lead.
 Then the Seahawks relied on their running game in the second half to power a 72-yard drive that ended in a 5-yard touchdown by Carson that put Seattle up 24-6.